TFM-Torneos-Blockchain/scaffoldVersion/README.md

 - **Claiming Rewards**: Winners can claim their rewards from the prize pool.

+## Technologies

+The technologies used by this project:
+- **Web**
+    - Next.js
+    - TailwindCSS
+    - TypeScript
+    - Scaffold
+    - Vercel
+- **Solidity**
+    - Hardhat
+    - Goerli

 ## Project Structure

 The project consists of the following components:

 - **Smart Contracts**: Ethereum smart contracts written in Solidity to manage tournaments, investments, and user interactions.
+    - **TournamentManager.sol**: Is the base contract, which manages all the tournaments information and the logic.
+    - **MajorHashGame.sol**: Is the contract which manages the start of the major hash game.
+    - **UniswapV2Protocol.sol**: Is the contract of the bridge between our contracts and the Uniswap protocol.
+    - **RocketProtocol.sol**: Is the contract of the bridge between our contracts and the Rocket protocol.
+    - **CompoundProtocol**: Is the contract of the bridge between our contracts and the Compound Protocol.

 - **Frontend**: A web-based user interface built using web technologies like React.js to interact with the smart contracts and provide a user-friendly experience.
+    - **Create Tournament**: Is the view that if you are admin, allows you to create many tournaments as you want
+    - **Tournaments**: Is the view that shows all the tournaments of the website and allows you to enroll, play, and claim the tournament reward.

 ## Getting Started